Lsfr271/dxlib/README.md

 - dxlib is for beginners who want to get comfortable with C++ without writing verbose boilerplate.
 It wraps many features into a simple, beginner-friendly interface.
+Then they can move on to learn `std::cin`, or `std::cout` or other functions.
+So basically its training wheels and then move on to learn the actual stuff.

 ---